 Say your cat flinches or squirms away from their favorite scratches — an ear infection could be causing them a lot of discomfort.
 That's why it's important to know an ear infection's triggers and treatment options if there is a chance something is up.

-Ear infections happen when cats’ inner, middle or external ear areas become infected, causing inner-and-outer-ear discomfort, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+Ear infections happen when cats’ inner, middle or external ear areas become infected, causing inner-and-outer-ear discomfort, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.